123duran/Image-Downloader/readme.md

-# Image Crawler
+# Image Downloader

 # Objective

 The objective of this crawler is to scrap images from a website (wich we redacted for security reasons) and save all the image files in two places:

 - A local folder => ./img/content-name/ directory

 - A Google Drive folder=> ./content-name/

 # Installing requirements